 Post Traumatic Stress Disorder (PTSD) develops after a person experiences or witnesses a traumatic event.
 Children and adults with PTSD feel stressed, fearful, and nervous long after the danger passes.
-Symptoms can worsen with exposure to triggers, which are people, places, or situations that remind them of the traumatic event.
-PTSD symptoms can start right after the traumatic event, or even months or years later.
+PTSD can cause a severe decline in emotional regulation and function, leading to difficulties in school, at work, at home, or in relationships.
+We can help.

 The team of board-certified psychiatric nurse practitioners and psychotherapists at Owl & Eagle Health and Wellness are highly skilled and experienced in treating PTSD, including cases that haven’t responded to standard treatment.
 Our holistic treatment plans for PTSD combine up to date psychiatric interventions, specialized psychotherapy, and evidence based integrative care to maximize treatment efficacy.
 These treatments can treat your PTSD symptoms while helping you improve your overall health and wellness.